dklink/waddell_wind_archive/README.md

 docker-compose up archiver
 ```

-You can verify that a new image exists in your GCS bucket, and that your database "images" table has a new row.
+You can verify that a new image exists in your GCS bucket, and that your database's "images" table has a new row.

 ### Backend App
 The backend app exposes an API with a `/images/nearest?timestamp=<timestamp>` that returns the nearest image to that timestamp in the database.